openfoodfoundation/openfoodnetwork/DOCKER.md

 It is possible to setup the Open Food Network app easily with Docker and Docker Compose.
 The objective is to spare configuration time, in order to help people testing the app and contribute to it.
-It can also be use as documentation.
+It can also be used as documentation.
 It is not perfect but it is used in many other projects and many devs are used to it nowadays.

 ### Install Docker